-- The September maximum extent reached the highest level on record in 2014 and reached the lowest level on record in 2018.
-The February minimum extent also reached a record low in 2018 (equal to 2017), though 2013, 2014, and 2015 were three of the six largest years on record (see Figure 1).
+- The September maximum extent reached the lowest level on record in 1986 and the highest in 2014, though 2017 and 2018 were among the lowest years on record.
+The February minimum extent reached a record low in 2017, though 2013, 2014, and 2015 were three of the six largest years on record (see Figure 1).

 - Observed changes in Antarctic sea ice are small in comparison to the amount of sea ice that the Arctic has lost during the same period (see the Arctic Sea Ice indicator).
-Worldwide, the Earth has lost sea ice at an average rate of 13,500 square miles per year since 1979—equivalent to losing an area larger than the state of Maryland every year.4 This decrease affects the Earth’s energy balance.
+Worldwide, the Earth lost sea ice at an average rate of 13,500 square miles per year from 1979 to 2014—equivalent to losing an area larger than the state of Maryland every year—and EPA’s indicators show that net loss has continued since then.4 This decrease affects the Earth’s energy balance.

 Like Arctic sea ice, Antarctic sea ice affects global climate, regional climate, and ecosystems.
 Because ice is more reflective than liquid water, it plays a significant role in maintaining the Earth’s energy balance and helping to keep polar regions cool.
 (For more information on how the color of the Earth's surface affects the absorption of sunlight, see the Snow Cover indicator.)
 Sea ice also keeps the air cool by forming a barrier between the cold air above and the warmer water below.
 Antarctic sea ice is an important part of the habitat for penguins, seals, and other animals.

 Warmer air and ocean temperatures are generally expected to reduce the amount of sea ice present worldwide.
-While warming has already driven a noticeable decline in sea ice in the Arctic, extent in the Antarctic as a whole has not yet declined (and has actually increased slightly), which may reflect influences of wind patterns, ocean currents, and precipitation around the continent.1
+While warming has already driven a noticeable decline in sea ice in the Arctic, extent in the Antarctic as a whole has not yet declined, which may reflect influences of wind patterns, ocean currents, and precipitation around the continent.1

 About the Indicator

-Figure 1 shows Antarctic sea ice extent from 1979, when routine monitoring by satellites started, to 2018.
+Figure 1 shows Antarctic sea ice extent from 1979, when routine monitoring by satellites started, to 2021.
 Sea ice extent is defined as the area of ocean where at least 15 percent of the surface is frozen.
 This threshold was chosen because scientists have found that it gives the best approximation of the edge of the ice.
 Data are collected throughout the year, but for comparison, this indicator focuses on the months when sea ice typically reaches its minimum and maximum extent.
 February is typically when the sea ice extent reaches its annual minimum after melting during the spring and summer.
 The ice typically reaches its maximum extent in late September or early October after winter freezing, with the largest monthly average extent occurring in September.
+However, in 2021, maximum extent occurred in August.
 Data for this indicator were gathered by the National Snow and Ice Data Center using satellite imaging technology and data processing methods developed by the National Aeronautics and Space Administration.

 Unlike EPA’s Arctic Sea Ice indicator, this indicator does not show the age of Antarctic sea ice.
 This is because nearly all of the Antarctic ice melts every summer, unlike the Arctic, where a large portion of ice survives for multiple years.3